TODAY’S READING: Psalms 25, 29, 33, 36, 39

 In the Psalms, our missionary God has provided us with a great missionary hymnbook.
 Paul York points out that

-most Christians who read the Psalms say they are about the troubles we face in life and how God helps us in them.
-While the Psalms do discuss how God helps us in our troubles, to miss the missio Dei [mission of God] in the Psalms is to read them blindly.
+most Christians who read the Psalms say they are about the troubles we face in life and how God s us in them.
+While the Psalms do discuss how God s us in our troubles, to miss the missio Dei [mission of God] in the Psalms is to read them blindly.
 In the Psalms we find the nations, the peoples, the ends of the earth, the nobles of the nations, the coastlands, the distant shores and more… More than 40 psalms deal with the topic of salvation for the nations.

 Christopher Wright points out that Old Testament monotheism is directly connected to and centered on God’s sovereign rule over all peoples and all nations and that this theology is intrinsic to the Psalms.
 He broadly outlines Old Testament monotheism in these terms: